 Eventually, Bele agrees to let the Enterprise finish its mission on Ariannus first and Captain Kirk agrees to bring the two to the planet Cheron.
-When they arrive, they found that the inhabitants of the planet competely destroyed themselves and all that are left of them is Bele and Lokai, who still can’t get past their hatred of each other.
+When they arrive, they found that the inhabitants of the planet completely destroyed themselves and all that is left of them is Bele and Lokai, who still can’t get past their hatred of each other.

 Bele: It is obvious to the most simpleminded that Lokai is of an inferior breed.

 Mr. Spock: The obvious visual evidence, Commissioner, is that he is of the same breed as yourself.

 Bele: Are you blind, Commander Spock?
 Well, look at me.
 Look at me!

 Captain James T. Kirk: You are black on one side and white on the other.